 During the inspection (Stage 3)

-There are no specific forms for stage 3 - please see pages 49-50 of the Accreditation UK Handbook for the full list of documentation inspectors will want to see during the inspection.
+There are no specific forms for stage 3 - please see the here (PDF 188 KB) for the full list of documentation inspectors will want to see during the inspection.
 Inspectors will sample files and records to obtain evidence that criteria are met.

 If you would like further information on the application stages, you can download our Pre inspection advice sheet (PDF 114KB)